ReneTC/laser_video/README.md

 <img src="./07_cavity/cavity_gain_example_flash/cavity_gain_example_flash.gif"/>

-we don't want that! *Instead we want the atoms to stay excited and wait for a parallel photon to interact with.*
+*Instead we want the atoms to stay excited and wait for a parallel photon to interact with.*
 So there is actually a huge problem with our setup.
 Can you see what it is?
 Let's me put in some more atoms and see what happens when we keep flashing:

 <img src="./08_cavity_flash/cavity_flash/cavity_flash.gif"/>